Curved Odd Elasticity

-\emph{Odd crystallography on curved substrates}$-$ Active crystals made of sea-star embryos living at air-water interfaces have been shown to display odd elasticity \cite{tan2022Odd,chao2024Selective}.
-These crystals can also live on curved air-water interfaces---menisci [Fig. \ref{fig:manifold}(a)].
+\emph{Odd crystallography on curved substrates}$-$ Active crystals made of sea-star embryos living at air-water interfaces have been shown to display odd elasticity \cite{tan2022Odd,chao2026Selective}.
+These crystals can also live on curved air-water interfaces---menisci [Fig.~\ref{fig:manifold}(a--c)].
 Inspired by these systems and by vertex models of curved active solids \cite{sussmanInterplayCurvatureRigidity2020, maroudas-sacksTopologicalDefectsNematic2021}, we construct a microscopic model of active agents with chiral symmetry breaking on a curved substrate.
-We focus on a minimal model that accounts for self-oscillations while conserving angular momentum: a honeycomb lattice with neighbor interactions that break microscopic reciprocity [Fig.~\ref{fig:manifold}(b)].
-We endow each edge of our honeycomb with a minimal non-reciprocal tension-length relationship: $T_n =k_o (\Delta_{n+1}-\Delta_{n-1})$, where $T_n$ is the tension in the $n^{th}$ edge, and $\Delta_{n-1}$ and $\Delta_{n+1}$ measure length changes in the left and right neighboring bonds [Fig.~\ref{fig:manifold}(c)].
-The passive rigidity of the lattice is ensured by nearest-neighbor springs of stiffness $k$ and next-nearest neighbors of stiffness $k'$.
+We focus on a minimal model that accounts for self-oscillations while conserving angular momentum: a honeycomb lattice with neighbor interactions that break microscopic reciprocity [Fig.~\ref{fig:manifold}(d)].
+We endow each edge of our honeycomb with a minimal non-reciprocal tension-length relationship: $T_n =k_o (\Delta_{n+1}-\Delta_{n-1})$, where $T_n$ is the tension in the $n^{th}$ edge, and $\Delta_{n-1}$ and $\Delta_{n+1}$ denote the length changes of neighboring edges measured in the counterclockwise direction [Fig.~\ref{fig:manifold}(e, f)].
+The passive rigidity of the lattice is ensured by nearest-neighbor springs of stiffness $k$ and next-nearest-neighbor of stiffness $k'$.
 Many biophysical systems exhibit collective motions confined to a curved substrate \cite{brandstatter2023Curvature}.
 We therefore add strong geometric constraints that confine nodal displacements to the tangent plane of the surface.
-In flat space, the long-wavelength response of this model has recently been shown to posses odd elastic moduli~\cite{binysh2025More}.
+In flat space, the long-wavelength response of this model has recently been shown to possess odd elastic moduli~\cite{binysh2025More}.
 How does curvature affect this coarse-grained response?